Building Tips

 Housing

 With building speaker boxes, the material and tool expenditure is relatively small.
-Circle jigs, veneers, glue, screws, clamps and the like are usually found in hardware stores.
-For very complicated cabinet shapes and cuts, you should obtain the services of a carpenter to handle that part of the construction.
+Tools, veneers, glue, screws, clamps and the like are usually found in hardware stores.
+For very complicated cabinet shapes and cuts, you can obtain the services of a carpenter or cabinet maker to handle that part of the construction.
 For all types of woodworking, please ensure you have suitable safety equipment, such as safety goggles, breathing masks and hearing protection.

 Other materials for the building of speaker boxes include: marble, cast stone, slate, fibreglass laminate, concrete, Plexiglas, metal, casting resin, plastics and much more besides.
 The main thing to note is that the speaker box walls are strong such that as few resonances and vibrations can occur as possible.
 These resonances arise by the strong and rapid change of air pressure inside the housing during use.